dsgandurra/cyberfeedbites/README.md

-# CyberFeedBites: A Lightweight Cybersecurity RSS Feed Reader
+# CyberFeedBites: Lightweight Cybersecurity RSS Reader

 CyberFeedBites is a lightweight Python tool that provides an overview of recent cybersecurity news from the past 'X' days by aggregating multiple RSS feeds.
 It includes a curated, customisable OPML file of cybersecurity news sources.